-Many brands are trying, and struggling, to create better work, which speaks to their audiences and drives the bottom-line.
-Carrie Osman, Founder and CEO at CRUXY & CO, argues that the quest for engagement has to start from within.
+Many brands are trying and struggling to create better content which speaks to their audiences and drives the bottom-line.
+Carrie Osman, founder and CEO at Cruxy & Co, argues that the quest for engagement must start from within.

-Many underestimate what it takes – they think you can plaster over cracks with a new message to the market, send out revamped content, amp up your sales initiatives.
-All of the above tactics are means to shy away from what business transformation demands.
+Many underestimate what it takes.
+They think you can just plaster over cracks with a new message to the market, send out revamped content, amp up your sales initiatives.
+All of these tactics are means to shy away from what business transformation really demands.

-Everyone seems to want their boss, or their board, to change – but how many of them are really willing to shift the envelope themselves?
+Everyone seems to want their boss, or their board, to change.
+But how many are really willing to shift the envelope themselves?

-those who have the desire for change who don’t know how to go about it.
-Many go hell for leather – they believe new initiatives will increase the business’ market traction, share and growth – but this is change for change’s sake and without the necessary resources, scale and ambition this will fail.
+Those who have the desire for change, but don’t know how to go about it.
+Many go hell for leather.
+They believe new initiatives will increase the business’ market traction, share and growth.
+But this is change for change’s sake – and without the necessary resources, scale and ambition this approach will fail.

-Many jump to pushing out information about their business, but, as Raconteur’s research on the C-suite shows, 71 per cent think branded content is plain boring.
+Many jump to pushing out information about their business.
+But, as Raconteur’s research into the C-suite shows, 71 per cent of executives think branded content is plain boring.

-Some set new targets but fail to forge the path to reaching them and therefore lack the support to sustain the ambition.
+Some set new targets but fail to forge the path to reaching them and therefore lack the support to sustain their ambition.

 Others are so close to the business that their internal insight means they prioritise an objective or initiative that has no impact in and outside the business – often to the detriment of weightier business problems.

-Change has to bleed from the top, so if the leader isn’t motivated, is feigning to change solely to pacify a business stakeholder, or pivots at the slightest suggestion of another’s idea, the business will fall to becoming mediocre at best, and at worst will crumble.
+Change has to bleed from the top.
+So if the leader isn’t motivated, is feigning to change solely to pacify a business stakeholder, or pivots at the slightest suggestion of another’s idea, the business will succeed in becoming mediocre at best, and at worst will crumble.

 So, what does it take to make change happen?

-- Purpose – focus, a critical eye and a challenging perspective are key to understanding why the business must change.
-Without these and without a meaning for change, the exercise is meaningless and superficial.
-Like Freddie Ossberg said in light of the research: “It’s better to do one thing well than to blast the market with mediocrity”.
+- Purpose.
+Focus, a critical eye and a challenging perspective are key to understanding why a business must change.
+Without these and without a reason for change, the exercise is meaningless and superficial.
+As Raconteur’s Freddie Ossberg said in light of its research: “It’s better to do one thing well than to blast the market with mediocrity.”

-- Rigour – a purpose on its own can be seen to be fluffy.
-This must be married with a business case, which helps drive the business forward.
-Defining a purpose requires long hours, stakeholder management, and pulling in a number of different players in your organisation.
-Don’t think a deck is enough – you are going to have to think about all the ways to influence and add rigour and flair to them all.
+- Rigour.
+A purpose on its own can be seen to be fluffy.
+This must be married with a business case which helps drive the business forward.
+Defining a purpose requires long hours, stakeholder management and pulling in a number of different players in your organisation.
+Don’t think a deck is enough – you are going to have to think about all the ways to influence stakeholders and add rigour and flair to them all.

-- Vision – The leader needs to have crystal clear vision and a clearly delineated path to achieving it.
+- Vision.
+The leader needs to have crystal clear vision and a clearly delineated path to achieving it.
 If he/she doesn’t, how will the rest of the company?
-The business’ future lies in their head, but is not mapped out for others to follow
+The business’ future lies in their head, but must be mapped out for others to follow it.

-- Motivation – Without fuel how can the business accelerate?
+- Motivation.
+Without fuel, how can the business accelerate?
 Relentless energy throughout the business is essential to drive change forward.
-As Jeremy Waite reminded us at Back to the Future of Content Marketing: “if you wait until there’s a case study in your industry, you’ve waited too long.”
+As IBM chief strategy officer Jeremy Waite reminded us at Back to the Future of Content Marketing: “If you wait until there’s a case study in your industry, you’ve waited too long.”

 Think before you blame upwards, or claim that your company will not let you change.